-But because of the Watchtower presupposition that Jesus is not God, they choose the first version, otherwise, the Father would be calling Jesus God and that goes against Jehovah's Witness theology.
+Because of the Watchtower presupposition that Jesus is not God, they choose the first version; otherwise, the Father would be calling Jesus God, and that goes against Jehovah's Witness theology.
 Yet, most Bibles do not translate it the way the New World Translation does.
 They choose the other way.
 Why?
 Two reasons.

 First, Heb.
 1:8 is a quote from Psalm 45:6, which says,